Home | Research Team | Prospective Students | Mentoring Style | Miscellany

 Meetings

 I meet with all my students one-on-one for 30-60 minutes every week.
-I also have regular team meetings in which members can present their progress or practice upcoming presentations.
+I also have regular team meetings in which members can discuss literature, present recent results, or practice for upcoming presentations.

 Contact